Discredits

 How to Get Started

 First, note that there is a much fuller manual than this file available.
-For full information about C-INTERCAL, including extensive installation and usage instructions, see that one; run ‘info -f doc/ick.inf’, or failing that read the plain text version at doc/ick.txt.
+For full information about C-INTERCAL, including extensive installation and usage instructions, see that one; run ‘info -f doc/ick.info’, or failing that read the plain text version at doc/ick.txt.
 (You can build a variety of other formats as well, such as HTML and PDF, using the Makefile in the doc directory.)
 After C-INTERCAL is installed, the manual is also available with just ‘info ick’ for information about running ick, the compiler, or ‘info C-INTERCAL’ for the available information about ick and C-INTERCAL.
 (If you installed C-INTERCAL in a directory that did not contain the main Info documentation tree, instead ‘info ick’ will do what ‘info C-INTERCAL’ should do, and ‘info C-INTERCAL’ will not work at all.)

 You want a man page?
 Man pages are for wimps.
 (However, Debian wrote one anyway, and it’s available in the distribution as doc/ick.1.)
 To compile an INTERCAL program ‘foo.i’ to executable code, just do